Mt Whitney

 Bishop, CA 93514

-The official excuse for the permit system is the need to protect the "delicate ecosystem" of Mt Whitney.
-Anybody who has been on that mountain knows that this is plain crap: Mt Whitney is one big rock.
-There is no wildlife and no vegetation on that mountain.
-I could name thousands of places on the Sierra Nevada and even near major cities that constitute a much more delicate ecosystem.
-If we applied the same criterion to every place in the world, you would need a permit even to walk outside your house.
-Ironically, the part of the trail that can be hiked without a permit is precisely the part that goes through a forest and where animals can indeed be seen.
+Ironically, the part of the trail that can be hiked without a permit is precisely the part that goes through a forest and where wildlife can indeed be seen.
 I am not sure what "delicate ecosystem" gets hurt on Mt Russell, a mountain that normally would get one or two visitors a day and is now considered part of the "Whitney Zone" (and therefore gets an average of zero visitors).
-If the goes was to close Mt Russell to the general public, it succeeded.
+Ditto for all the mountains around Lake Tulainyo.
+If the goal was to close Mt Russell to the general public, it succeeded.
 Ditto for the Russell-Carillon pass: if you want to transit through it, you need a Whitney permit.
 That's a remote pass that probably no more than 100 people a year would use (incidentally, it is just a big pile of sand and loose rocks).

-Of course, Whitney gets more visitors than other mountains.
+Of course, Mt Whitney gets more visitors than other 4,000-meter mountains.
 It is, after all, the only major mountain with a trail all the way to the top.
 However, the permit system has simply increased its popularity and there are now many more people who desire hiking it (most of them totally unprepared).
 So the permit system has encouraged people to hike Whitney instead of discouraging them.